 As CEO of an international company, I learnt it’s possible to connect products, customers and organizations.
 Modular product architectures, together with a well-structured information model, make it possible increase efficiency, meet individual customer demands and innovate.
 The executive dilemma is therefore possible to solve.

-The Executive Dilemma is how to optimize operational excellence, customer intimacy and product leadership.
+The executive dilemma is how to simultaneously optimize operational excellence, customer intimacy and product leadership.
 And it can be solved.

 Treacy and Wiersema present a model in their book ‘The Discipline of Market Leaders.’
 The authors identify three value disciplines – or axes – that serve as measurable and manageable fundamentals: Operational Excellence, Customer Intimacy and Product Leadership.
 Based on these axes, the executive challenge becomes how to reduce costs (operational excellence), increase market share (customer intimacy) and increase price premiums (product leadership) at the same time?